Data-driven extraction, phenomenology and modeling of eccentric harmonics in binary black hole merger waveforms: Introduction

 One of the challenges in modeling eccentricity for BBHs is that eccentricity introduces oscillatory features in waveform quantities, and these additional complex features are typically hard to model.
 While several strategies have been discussed on how to efficiently decompose the oscillatory features into much simpler components and then model them~\cite{Islam:2021mha,Islam:2024rhm}, the problem remains reasonably complex in nature.

 In pursuit of such simpler features, we note that Newtonian calculations suggest that different (spherical harmonic) modes of gravitational waveforms from eccentric binaries can be written as a superposition of several smooth harmonics, called eccentric harmonics~\cite{Yunes:2009yz}.
 If these modes were readily available either from NR or EOB calculations, modeling radiation from eccentric binaries would become significantly simpler.
 However, the challenge is that a clear calculation of these harmonics is not available even within PN frameworks~\cite{VanDenBroeck:2006qu,Arun:2007qv,Seto:2001pg,2012ApJ74537V}.
+Refs.~\cite{Hegde:2023yoz,Bose:2021pcw} provided phenomenological scaling relations for the eccentric harmonics' time-frequency track based on a post-Newtonian waveform model named \texttt{EccentricTD}.
 Even if we can identify these harmonics in existing PN expressions, we would still need to extend these calculations to merger and ringdown, which is a difficult task.

 Recently, Ref.~\cite{Patterson:2024vbo} has presented a framework to compute these eccentric harmonics from EOB waveforms by combining a set of waveforms with the same eccentricities but different phase rotations.
 In this paper, we utilize insights from Newtonian and PN calculations to develop two distinct frameworks, that further refines and extends the methods presented in Ref.~\cite{Patterson:2024vbo}, for extracting eccentric harmonics in gravitational waveforms.
 While our current framework is demonstrated using EOB waveforms, it can be generalized to other types of waveforms as well.
 We provide the details of our frameworks in Section~\ref{sec:extraction}.
 Section~\ref{sec:filter_method} focuses on building a framework that utilizes Newtonian expectations of the eccentric harmonic frequencies and develops low-pass filters to isolate those harmonics individually for any given spherical harmonic mode.
 Section~\ref{sec:svd_method} presents a complementary method that uses Singular Value Decomposition (SVD) to extract the harmonics from an ensemble of eccentric waveforms.
 Then, in Section~\ref{sec:filter_vs_svd}, we compare the output of these two methods one-by-one.
 In Section~\ref{sec:phenomenology}, we delve into the phenomenology of the eccentric harmonics.
 We compare the phase of the dominant eccentric harmonic $j=2$ with the circular waveform and highlight key differences.
 We then analyze the hierarchy of the amplitudes of different eccentric harmonics and discover a simple phase and frequency relation between these harmonics.
 Finally, we provide a simple but effective modeling strategy to include the effect of the mean anomaly parameter in eccentric waveform models in Section~\ref{sec:model_mean_anomaly}.
 We discuss potential implications and future directions in Section~\ref{sec:discussion}.